 If you are looking for the traditional sweet corn casserole recipe with Jiffy, this isn’t it.
 However, this is an uber-delicious ultra-cheesy corn casserole side dish without jiffy and loads of corn kernels, oodles of cheese, and corn meal.

-If you are looking for an alteration of the same old corn casserole recipe (not hating, its my favorite in holiday times) this unique take on a delicious hometown Southern dish might just fit the bill.
+If you are looking for an alteration of the same old corn casserole recipe (I’m not hating; it’s my favorite holiday side), this unique take on a delicious hometown Southern dish might fit the bill.

-Why you will love this cheesy corn casserole!
+Why you will love this cheesy corn casserole recipe!

-Having variations of common dishes really help when holidays like Thanksgiving and Christmas are so close together.
-That way, instead of just duplicating the menu, you get to stick with favorites without compromising the integrity of a dish everyone loves.
+Having variations of common dishes really helps when holidays like Thanksgiving and Christmas are so close together.
+That way, instead of duplicating the menu, you get to stick with a family favorite and perfect side dish without compromising the integrity of a recipe everyone loves.

 Just a note about the ingredient list below.
-You can substitute frozen (thawed) corn for regular ears of corn that you shuck.
-Its about 8 large ears to equal the 2 pounds of corn should you want to go the SUPER homemade corn casserole route.
+You can substitute frozen (thawed) corn for regular ears of shucked fresh corn kernels.
+It takes about 8 large ears to equal 2 pounds of corn, should you want to go super homemade.